Welcome to The Digital Immigrants.

 COOKIES are small files stored on your device (computer or mobile device).

 DATA PROCESSORS (OR SERVICE PROVIDERS) means any natural or legal person who processes the data on behalf of the Data Controller.
 We may use the services of various Service Providers in order to process your data more effectively.

-DATA SUBJECT is any living individual who is the subject of Personal Data.
+DATA SUBJECT is living individual who the subject of Personal Data.

-THE USER is the individual using our Service.
-The User corresponds to the Data Subject, who is the subject of Personal Data.
+THE USER is individual using Service.
+The User corresponds to Data Subject, who is subject of Personal Data.